surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Adding Global Filters
 Adding global filter to dashboard allows you to override the filters you have save in reports.
 **Example **
-here we applied global filter to sum count equals to 4 in Analysis section.
+here we applied global filter to **S0um count equals to 4 in Analysis section.

 ## Lookup Single & Multiple